trans-neptunian object

 do you want to write this out every time you delete a file? fuck no!!!

-this is what the module is for: someone else has already defined all the functions for uploading, downloading, deleting, etc., so that you can call each one with a single word. simply entering neocities delete img1.jpg img2.jpg would have the same end result, reducing 6 lines to 1. (but we’re not there yet.)
+this is what the module is for: someone else has already defined all the functions for uploading, downloading, deleting, etc., so that you can call each one by name. simply entering neocities delete img1.jpg img2.jpg will yield the same end result, reducing 6 lines to 1. (but we’re not there yet.)

 (i’m not 100% sure this is how it works, i’m not an expert on programming but i think it’s a good definition for right now ok?)